AwesomeLegend/toast_example/README.md

 # toast_example
-Basic Exapmle on how to use the taost plugin
+Basic Example on how to use the taost plugin